Jamie Lee Curtis biography

 It wasn't until 1978 that Jamie began regularly showing up in horror flicks, beginning with Halloween and continuing with The Fog , Prom Night ,Terror Train, Road Games and Halloween II .

 She managed to pull herself out of the horror swamp and her career was given a tremendous boost after her excellent performance in A Fish Called Wanda.

-Says Curtis: "I've never been particularly competitive about parts.
+Says Jamie: "I've never been particularly competitive about parts.
 I've never lobbied for one.
 I'm fairly sane about the way I get work.
 I'm fairly comfortable about the way work comes to me.
 When it stops coming, I will stop looking for it.
 I once believed, quite incorrectly, that something would change when I had success.
 Absolutely nothing changed, except that I got more famous.
 Your work as an actor will not change your life."

+In addition to acting, Jamie has also written a number of children's books and runs a blog for The Huffington Post online publication.
 She has been married to director/actor Christopher Guest since 1984, whom she met after seeing his picture on a magazine cover and giving her phone number to his agent.
 The couple have two adopted children— Annie and Thomas.
 Curtis is also now Baroness, Lady Haden-Guest after her husband inherited a Barony in 1996.
 She received a Star on the Walk of Fame on September 3, 1998.

 In 2010, she told AARP The Magazine that she would never have cosmetic surgery despite pressure in Hollywood to do so, saying that she would retire before it came to the point where she was no longer getting acting jobs.